 Heart and brain health go hand-in-hand, which is why researchers often study the blood in order to uncover clues about Alzheimer’s.
 Not only do they study components in the blood but also blood flow itself.
 In one study, published in Nature Communications, blood samples and cerebrospinal fluid samples were taken from 1,171 people.

 These participants were part of the Alzheimer’s Disease Neuroimaging Initiative.
 Some were healthy, some were living with mild cognitive impairment, and others were diagnosed with Alzheimer’s.
-Its well understood that keys changes occur in the brain long before symptoms develop.
-The goal of the researchers was to uncover what order these changes occur.
+It is well understood that keys changes occur in the brain long before symptoms develop.
+The goal of the researchers was to uncover the order in which these changes occur.

 The build-up of amyloid beta, which is a hallmark of Alzheimer’s

 Changes in glucose metabolism, which is an indicator of energy utilization in the brain

 The researchers found that a build-up of amyloid-beta in the brain was one of the first changes to occur.
 However, based on their findings, changes in blood flow may occur even earlier.
 They concluded that vascular changes may occur earlier than previously thought.

 Key Potential Factors That Should Be Addressed Immediately

 There is plenty of research linking obesity to an increased risk of Alzheimer’s.
 Although this disease is complex, researchers have narrowed this connection down to three key potential variables, all of which relate to cardiovascular health.

 Variable #1: High blood pressure — A common feature of obesity, high blood pressure is believed to increase amyloid production and also impair the brain’s ability to remove amyloid from the bloodstream.